 |Moneyfarm Portfolio 4/Nutmeg Portfolio 5||+8.5%||+7.5%|

-Broadly speaking, Nutmeg slightly outperformed Moneyfarm, particularly for the higher risk-level portfolios.
-Moneyfarm fares particularly well in terms of its mid-range portfolios with Portfolios 4 and 5 outperforming the equivalent portfolios from Nutmeg.
-The performance of the mid-range portfolios closer, Moneyfarm's mid-range portfolios outperformed Nutmeg's.
-In addition, past performance is not a guarantee of future performance.
+Broadly speaking, Nutmeg slightly outperformed Moneyfarm, with its lower risk-level portfolios.
+Moneyfarm fares particularly well in terms of its mid-range and higher risk-level portfolios with Portfolios 4, 5, 6, 7 and 8 slightly outperforming the equivalent portfolios from Nutmeg.
+It is worth remembering, however, that past performance is not a guarantee of future performance.
 For a more in-depth comparison of the performance of both Moneyfarm and Nutmeg portfolios over the last three years see our article "Which is the best-performing stocks and shares ISA?"

 Summary: Moneyfarm vs Nutmeg

 If you are looking for investment choice, an established track record and good returns over the past two years, Nutmeg is an attractive option as it ticks all of those boxes.
-If, however, you want to keep costs as low as possible, Moneyfarm is cheaper than Nutmeg for those with investments up to £100,000.
+If, however, you want to keep costs as low as possible, Moneyfarm is cheaper than Nutmeg for those with investments over £10k.

 The big differentiator between the two, however, is the fact Moneyfarm offers the services of an investment consultant and the potential for an investment review.
 Nutmeg has introduced an advice service, this comes at an additional cost and isn't as seamlessly integrated as with the Moneyfarm proposition.
-Another differentiator is that Nutmeg offers Lifetime ISA and Junior ISA products, neither of which Moneyfarm offers.
+Another differentiator is that Nutmeg offers a Lifetime ISA product, which isn't currently offered by Moneyfarm.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 But as you can clearly see this has in no way influenced this independent and balanced review of the product.
 The following link can be used if you do not wish to help Money to the Masses or take advantage of any exclusive offers - Moneyfarm